Running is an increasingly popular activity. You are becoming more and more aware of the benefits of a healthy lifestyle and have decided to run.

 TipBuy running shoes at the end of the day or after running because your feet swell during the day.
 Wear regular sports socks when trying them on.

-Avoid cotton clothes as it slows down the cooling process.
+Avoid cotton clothes as they slow down the cooling process.

 It is especially important for women to find a suitable sports bra to avoid discomfort during running and to be able to get the most out of it.